-1. For withheld Federal income tax and excess social security or railroad retirement tax, you are considered to have paid 1/4 of these amounts on each payment due date unless you can show otherwise.
+For withheld federal income tax and excess social security or railroad retirement tax, you are considered to have paid 1/4 of these amounts on each payment due date unless you can show otherwise.

-Note: If you treat withholding as paid for estimated tax purposes when it was actually withheld, you must check box D in Part II and complete and attach Form 2210 to your return.
+If you treat withholding as paid for estimated tax purposes CAUTION when it was actually withheld, you must check box D in Part II and complete and attach Form 2210 to your

-2. Include in your estimated tax payments any overpayment of tax from your 2002 tax return that you elected to apply to your 2003 estimated tax.
-If you file your return by the due date (including extensions), treat the overpayment as a payment made on April 15, 2003.

-3. If you file your return and pay the tax due by February 2, 2004, include on line 19, column (d), the amount of tax you pay with your tax return.
-In this case, you will not owe a penalty for the payment due by January 15, 2004.

-4. If you paid estimated tax on June 16, 2003, it is considered paid on June 15, 2003, to the extent it is applied to the second required installment.
+- Include in your estimated tax payments any overpayment of tax from your 2003 tax return that you elected to apply to your 2004 estimated tax.
+If you file your return by the due date, treat the overpayment as a payment made on April 15, 2004.
+Payments made after the due date (not including extensions) are treated as made on the date of payment. - If you file your return and pay the tax due by January 31, 2005, include on line 19, column (d), the amount of tax you pay with your tax return.
+In this case, you will not owe a penalty for the payment due by January 15, 2005. - If you paid estimated tax on January 16, 17, or 18, 2005, it is considered paid on January 15, 2005, to the extent it is applied to the fourth required installment.